KarelZe/edu/advanced-machine-learning/01_self_test.md

 * F: _Give the definition for PCA._
 * F: _What does dimensionality reduction mean?_ 🧠
   * Dimensionality reduction is simply, the process of reducing the dimension of your feature set. e.
 G. from a hypersphere to some spherical shape.
-This is commonly done to feight the curse of dimensionality. \([see here.](https://towardsdatascience.com/dimensionality-reduction-for-machine-learning-80a46c2ebb7e)\)
+This is commonly done to fight the curse of dimensionality. \([see here.](https://towardsdatascience.com/dimensionality-reduction-for-machine-learning-80a46c2ebb7e)\)
 * F: _What are the advantages and disadvantages of dimensionality reduction?_
   * **Advantages:**
     * It helps in data compression, and hence reduces storage space